itsubaki/quasar/README.md

 # quasar

-- Quantum computing simulator as a Service
+A Quantum computing simulator as a Service.

 ## Deploying to Google Cloud Run